When we remodeled our kitchen several years ago, I researched obsessively about the best method for finishing butcher block counters.

-I looked into Wood Bowl finish when first exploring options for finishing butcher block.
-It is a great product and very durable.
-If you happen to have a wooden salad bowl or tongs…you already have an idea of how bowl finish looks.
-There was just one main factor that put me off using it in the kitchen.
+Wood bowl finish is a glossy and durable water proof finish.
+If you happen to have a wooden salad bowl or tongs…you already have an idea of how bowl finish looks!

 - bowl finish dries to a non toxic and food safe surface

-- can apply the bowl finish on top of any stain color of choice
+- maximum color options: apply the bowl finish on top of any stain color of choice

-- It is not recommended that you cut or chop on counter tops sealed with bowl finish.
+- It is not recommended that you cut or chop routinely on counter tops sealed with bowl finish.
+(Many other popular butcher block finishes I learned about, such as Waterlox, are not recommended for chopping.)

 Finishing Butcher Block with Wood Bowl Finish